tsipkens/bidias/README.md

 distance covariance function to correlate pixel values and reduce reconstruction errors [Sipkens et al. (Under preparation)][4].

-### 4.4 +optimize_a
+### 4.4 +optimize

-This package mirrors the content of the +invert package but, given the true distribution, aims to determine the optimal number of iterations for the Twomey and MART schemes or the optimal regularization parameter for the Twomey-Markowski and Tikhonov methods.
-These were mostly created for internal use but may be of limited to use to the practitioner.
+This package mirrors the content of the +invert package but aims to determine the optimal number of iterations for the Twomey and MART schemes or the optimal prior parameter set for the other methods.

-### 4.5 +optimize_b

-Similar to `optimize_a`, this package contains a set of method aimed to optimize the regularization parameters used in the reconstructions.
+This includes some methods aimed to optimize the prior/regularization parameters used in the reconstructions, without knowledge of the data.
 This includes functions to Bayes factor over a range of regularization parameters.
-These methods are also used in certain `optimize_a` functions to gauge the accuracy of these methods when the true solution is known.

-### 4.6 +tools
+### 4.5 +tools

 A series of utility functions that serve various purposes, including printing a text-based progress bar (based on code from